Unboxed-Software/solana-course/content/token-account-extensions.md

 # Lab
 We’re going to create a script that interacts with instructions on the Token Program.

-We will create a token mint with default state, along with a token account with an immutable owner.
-Then we will test a mint and the transfer of tokens with frozen/thawed accounts and with/without memos.
+We'll establish a token mint in its default state and set up a token account with an immutable owner, CPI guard and required memo instructions.
+Following that, we'll create and run tests on minting tokens and transferring them, including scenarios with frozen or thawed accounts and with or without memos.
 ## 1. Set Up

 ```bash